Personal Work

 Beyond the Binary

-In this project I worked closely with the Shanghai drag community to demonstrate that a person is not confined to their stereotype — and can therefore be both pink and blue.
+While China has seen enormous growth in the past decade, certain traditional ideas persist.
+Modern society still considers pink a feminine colour and blue a masculine one.
+In this project I worked closely with the Shanghai drag community to demonstrate that a person is not confined to their stereotype.
 By mixing the traditional duality of pink-female and blue-male themes, I hoped to challenge the idea of stereotypes framing our identity.
+The drag performers I collaborated with became more than subjects: they became co-authors of the work.